diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

 flattening](2019-02-18-futhark-at-ppopp.html) is always a bountiful source of dubious heuristics that [needed at least one workaround in a benchmark](https://github.com/diku-dk/futhark-benchmarks/commit/f85c110601055b7c0a8fd143d9c490cb8fc6e5c8).

+While I am mostly concerned with parallel performance, I will note that the fused `filter` is compiled to a single loop when using the sequential `c` backend, quite similar to what you might write by hand.

 ## Conclusions